Bisquick Recipes

 The Saalfield Publishing Company, New York, Akron Ohio, Chicago 1922 see this page

 The nice thing about this big thick( 609 page) book, along with the recipes, is the cool pictures of the presidents wives.
-There is a dedication on the inside that says: "To the wives of our Presidents, those noble women who have graced the White House, and whose names and memories are dear to all Americans, the volume is affectionally dedicated by the author." see this page
+There is a dedication on the inside that says: "To the wives of our Presidents, those noble women who have graced the White House, and whose names and memories are dear to all Americans, the volume is affectionately dedicated by the author." see this page

 1927 Karo Corn Syrup Cookbook